michalSiwiec/budoman-backend/README.md

 4) validates_associated - when I'll have relation
 5) Sync front and backend validation
 6) Swagger with rswag
 7) Rescue from exception with rescue_from
+8) Put exel file to S3

 To run test execute: rspec
 To run linter execute: rubocop